yunwoong7/aws-idp-pipeline/docs/quick_deploy.md

   <img src="assets/quick-deploy-2.png" alt="quick-deploy-2" width="900"/>
 </div>

-- Enter admin user email address: This email address will be used for the administrator login.
+- Enter admin user email address: This is not an IAM account but the administrator email for the deployed web application.
+An initial temporary password will be issued for this account (as shown in the logs later).
 - Do you want to use a custom domain? (y/N): Enter `N` for now.
 - Do you want to proceed with deployment? (y/N): Enter `y` to proceed with deployment.

+Note: General users can access the web application through Cognito self sign-up.

 Deployment will then continue in CodeBuild.

 ### 4. Monitor the deployment

-You can monitor progress in the CodeBuild console.
+You can monitor progress in the [CodeBuild](https://us-west-2.console.aws.amazon.com/codesuite/codebuild/start?region=us-west-2) console.
 Check build logs to ensure there are no errors.

 ## After deployment